St Filumena’s Catholic Primary School

 Success criteria in every History lesson are set in order to guide children to achieve their potential.
 This ensures work is demanding and matches the aims of the curriculum.

-High quality teaching responds to the needs of children.
-Spaced learning is a key focus of all formative and summative assessment with teachers actively marking work in lessons in order to identify misconceptions early.
+High-quality teaching responds to the needs of children.
+Spaced learning is a key focus of all formative and summative assessments with teachers actively marking work in lessons in order to identify misconceptions early.

-Spaced learning is a key focus of all formative and summative assessment with teachers actively marking work in lessons in order to identify misconceptions early.
-An assessment grid is used to formally record an overview of progress of each child.
+Spaced learning is a key focus of all formative and summative assessments with teachers actively marking work in lessons in order to identify misconceptions early.
+An end-of-the-unit assessment is used to assess children's learning..

 Children will learn about key figures from history.